 In recent years, entry to things like the Yacht Haven, Marina and Northwood House have been free so you can see some live music and drink Pimms or a softer alternative.

-You can pay for things like firework night cruises and trips out, but if you just watch from the Esplanade then there isn't an entry fee.
+You can pay for things like boat trips, but if you just watch from the Esplanade then there isn't an entry fee.

 In recent years, entry to things like the Yacht Haven, Marina and Northwood House have been free so you can see some live music and drink Pimms or a softer alternative.

-You can pay for things like firework night cruises and trips out, but if you just watch from the Esplanade then there isn't an entry fee.
+You can pay for things like boat trips, but if you just watch from the Esplanade then there isn't an entry fee.

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.